Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 - Most specialized platform in the comparison, not appropriate for shops wanting a generalist FSM

-- Smaller ecosystem than category leaders
+- Opaque pricing; smaller ecosystem than category leaders

 Pricing Comparison: Small Business HVAC Software (2026)